FedeDP/libmodule/docs/concepts/ctx.md

 int m_ctx_fs_set_root(m_ctx_t *c, const char *path);
 ```
 By setting a context root path, a ctx will expose its structure as a fuse FS, where each module inside the context is a file.
-one can then perform multiple operations on the generated directory tree:
+one can then perform multiple read operations on the generated directory tree:
 * `open` and then `poll` module files to get notified whenever a message is received by the module
 * Read (`cat`) module files to get a nice overview of the module state (same as `m_mod_dump`)
-* Create a file to register a new module in the context
-* Delete a module file to deregister a module
-* Perform multiple IOCTLs on a module:
+* Perform a couple of read IOCTLs on a module:
 * * `M_MOD_FS_STATE` to get a module state (same as `m_mod_state`)
-* * `M_MOD_FS_{START,STOP,PAUSE,RESUME}` to set a new module state
 * * `M_MOD_FS_STATS` to get module stats

 The FS feature is specially useful to debug issues with module,